 Combine 1 pound ground pork, 1/2 pound ground beef chuck, 4 ounces fatback, 2 large beaten eggs, 2 teaspoons (see below), 1/2 teaspoon allspice and 1 teaspoon salt.
 Check seasonings by frying a small amount and tasting.
 Adjust seasonings if necessary.

 Form meat mixture into 6 sausages.
 Add 1 tablespoon oil to a large skillet over medium heat.
 When hot, carefully add sausages, cooking in batches if necessary, 7 to 10 minutes per side.
 Sausages also can be grilled or baked.

-To poach the sausages: Form the meat mixture into 2 (8-inch) long sausages, wrap them in a double muslin layer and tie securely with butcher's twine.
+To Poach the Sausages: Form the meat mixture into 2 (8-inch) long sausages, wrap them in a double muslin layer and tie securely with butcher's twine.
 In a large saucepan, bring the stock to a gentle simmer.
-Add the sausages and poach gently, turning frequently, for 35 to 40 minutes or until the juices run clear when the sausages are pierced with a fine skewer.
+Add the sausages and poach gently, frequently turning, for 35 to 40 minutes or until the juices run clear when the sausages are pierced with a fine skewer.
 Leave the sausages in the stock for 20 minutes, then remove and leave to cool.
 Remove the twine and muslin and sauté the sausages in oil to brown them.